ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/parametrize_edb.rst

 ==================

-You can parametrize stackup, materials, padstacks and traces of an existing 3D Layout design and also change size of voids and polygons to conduct corner analysis.
+You can parametrize stackup, materials, padstacks and traces of an existing 3D Layout design and also and change the size of voids and polygons to conduct corner analysis.

 You can access the extension from the icon created on the **Automation** tab using the Extension Manager.